Friday - Planning for Ouagadougou

 Despite the belligerence of the immigration officials only 15% of the population actually speaks French on a regular basis.
 There are 59 native languages spoken in Burkina, with the most common language, Mooré, spoken by roughly 50% of Burkinabé.

 Burkina Faso is a relatively new country.
 For most of its history this area was occupied by a series of overlapping kingdoms.
 It was integrated into French West Africa during the colonial scramble.
 Discontent led to its secession, still under French rule, as Upper Volta (because of its location on that river), in 1919.
 It was renamed Burkina Faso (Land of Honest Men), at independence in 1984.
 Its citizens are known as Burkinabè.
 The countryside in Burkina is pretty and dotted with picture postcard villages - clusters of thatched rondavels.
-It’s even poorer than Ghana, though by some logic, much more expensive.
+It’s even poorer than Ghana, with gold the main export.
+Burkina Faso is also one of Africa’s largest producers of cotton.

 Ougadougou, the Capital of Burkina Faso

-Ougaadouga is the capital of Burkina Faso, home to over two million people.
-The city is named after Wubri, a Yonyonse hero and an important figure in Burkina Faso's history and is actually called Wage Sabre Soba Koumbem Tenga, meaning "Head War Chief's Village".
+Ouagadougou is the capital of Burkina Faso, home to over two million people and one of the oldest cities in the world.
+It is named after Wubri, a Yonyonse hero and an important figure in Burkina Faso's history and is actually called Wage Sabre Soba Koumbem Tenga, meaning "Head War Chief's Village".
 Ouagadougou is the French rendition, often shortened to Ouaga.
 The inhabitants are called Ouagalais.

 Ouagadougou is not nearly as exciting as its name; it’s dilapidated and frenetic.
 Dremani insists on taking me to “the hotel where manager Nich stayed”.
 It’s seedy and expensive, but it has a pool and I capitulate.
 Peace beckons.
 But no, they want lunch.
 They want help finding lodgings.
 They don’t understand the language.
 This despite the fact that Dremani has been chatting to all his tribal compatriots in the local dialect, Mossi.